What Are Stocks?

 Index funds are similar to mutual funds in that they contain shares of various companies, typically in different industries.
 The main difference between index funds and other mutual funds is that index funds are always passively managed; the composition of securities generally does not change.

 Index funds track the performance of a specific market benchmark (or “index”), such as the S&P 500 Index, which monitors 500 large U.S. companies.
 An index fund may contain all of the stocks and bonds in its target index, or it may just be a representative sample.
-For example, the Schwab Total Stock Market Index Fund is designed to track the entire U.S. stock market, including small, medium, and large companies, making the fund extremely diverse.
+For example, the Schwab Total Stock Market Index Fund is designed to track the entire U.S. stock market, including small, medium, and large companies, making the fund very diverse.
 What you choose depends on what you personally want to invest in and your risk tolerance.

 - Diversification: High